 The difference between a bass guitar and a double bass is that the bass guitar is smaller, it’s held perpendicular to the player’s body, it’s often amplified via a bass amplifier, and it’s played with fingers or a pick.
 Double basses are larger, they’re stood upright, and they can be played with a bow.

-Since the invention of amplification in the early 1960s, we have seen the standard bass guitar like Music Man’s Stringray from ZZounds replace the double bass in popular music.
+Since the invention of amplification in the early 1960s, we have seen the standard bass guitar like Music Man’s Stringray replace the double bass in popular music.
 The standard bass had a slow start but quickly gained traction because of its lighter weight, mobility, and amplification capabilities.
 As I already mentioned, there are many differences between these two instruments that are worth exploring in more detail.

 Bass Guitar versus Double Bass – What Are the Main Differences?

 1) The Bass Guitar is Much Smaller Than the Double Bass